-A banh mi, the popular Vietnamese hero sandwich, with its tangy cucumber salad and spicy mayonnaise, is generally piled high with meat or fish.
+A banh mi, the popular Vietnamese hero sandwich, is generally piled high with meat or fish.
 We've subbed in meaty shiitakes and tofu, slathered with a hoisin marinade, to make our banh-meatless.
 Pressing the liquid out of the tofu firms it up and keeps it from sticking to the grill.

 Prepare a grill for medium-high heat.
 Put the tofu between 2 plates, and weight the top plate down with about 4 pounds (3 large cans or a large, heavy skillet) for about 20 minutes to remove excess moisture.